National Ignition Facility: Fuel gain breakeven, 2013

-Stockpile experiments, 2013–2015
+Plutonium experiments, 2013–2015

 In 2013, NIF shifted focus to materials and weapons research.
-Experiments beginning in FY 2015 used plutonium targets.
-Plutonium shots simulate the compression of the primary in a nuclear bomb by high explosives, which had not seen direct testing since CNTB took effect.
+Experiments beginning in FY 2015 used plutonium-242 targets.
 Plutonium use ranged from less than a milligram to 10 milligrams.
+This isotope is not fissile by stray spontaneous fission neutrons, but is photofissionable by gamma rays around 5 MeV.
+Under certain configurations the NIF can generate 10 MeV photons.

+In theory, the Comprehensive Nuclear-Test-Ban Treaty allows for chemical high explosive implosion testing of plutonium-242 to study fission weapons.
+NIF experiments more likely simulate the compression of the plutonium sparkplug in the second stage of a thermonuclear weapon.

 In FY 2014, NIF performed 191 shots, slightly more than one every two days.
 As of April 2015 NIF was on track to meet its goal of 300 laser shots in FY 2015.

-Back to fusion, 2016–present
+Back to fusion, 2016–2018

 On January 28, 2016, NIF successfully executed its first gas pipe experiment intended to study the absorption of large amounts of laser light within 1 cm long targets relevant to high-gain magnetized liner inertial fusion (MagLIF).
 In order to investigate key aspects of the propagation, stability, and efficiency of laser energy coupling at full scale for high-gain MagLIF target designs, a single quad of NIF was used to deliver 30 kJ of energy to a target during a 13 nanosecond shaped pulse.
 Data return was favorable.

 In 2018, improvements in controlling compression asymmetry was demonstrated in a shot with an output of 1.9×1016 neutrons, resulting in 0.054 MJ of fusion energy released by a 1.5 MJ laser pulse.

+Back to plutonium, 2019

+From April to October 2019, ramp-compression tests were carried out on plutonium-242.
+These used x-ray crystallography to study crystal phases of plutonium, and determine its equation of state.